vapor/docs/4.0/docs/jwt.md

 ### Configuration

-The JWT module adds a new property `jwt` to `Application` that you can use to configure how your app handles JWTs.
-To sign or verify JWTs, you will need to configure a signer.
+The JWT module adds a new property `jwt` to `Application` that is used for configuration.
+To sign or verify JWTs, you will need to add a signer.
 The simplest signing algorithm is `HS256` or HMAC with SHA-256.

 ```swift
 import JWT